rajdeeppandhare/CLAUDE-SKILLS/README.md

 Welcome to the **CLAUDE-SKILLS** repository!

 After building and tinkering with a number of full stack projects, I wanted to create a space where I could openly share useful skills for any full stack developer.
-The goal here is to collect and [..[...]
+The goal here is to collect and share practical, reusable skills that actually help get things done.

 Think of this repo as a handy toolkit.
 I'll be adding more over time, so check back for updates.
 For now, here are the skills that have been added: